SouthGreenPlatform/GeMo/docs/VCFHunter.md

 | AA |  acuminata|0|255|0|
 | BB |  balbisiana|255|0|0|

- - chromosome.tab

 ### Principle:

 The principle of this analysis is to :

  1. Identify specific allele of distinct genetic pools,
  2. Calculate the expected allelic ratio of these alleles in these genetic pools,
  3. Calculate the observed allelic ratio a/several given accessions
  4. Normalize these observed ratios using expected ratio to infer the number of haplotypes of each genetic pools that are present on a given windows of the studied accession.